Arifulit/job-portal-client/README.md

 - Centralized request logic and error handling
 - Query caching and invalidation for responsive UI updates
-- Mutations for application, profile, and job workflows
+- Mutations for application, profile, and job workflows updates

 ## Deployment